moliveri1618/iMax_progetti_main_home/README.md

 SECTION VENDITE
 - get vendite for calculations "calcoli" {'/vendite/odoo' Get Vendite From Odoo}
-  PROBLEM: vendite dont come with user ID, needs to FIX
+  PROBLEM: vendite dont come with user ID, needs to FIX for now i use Alberto MOscatelli, just do project search for this name front end and back end
 - after run calculations hitting ednpoint {'/iParametriDaInserire/parametri/user_id'}